Pictures

 This example was covered at RIA in 1914.
 The inspector identified by “H.E.K.” was Henry E. Kelsey.
 A civilian, he inspected leather goods at RIA 1901–20 (the RIA Harness Shop closed in 1920).

 Janzen’s Notebook erroneously labels a Hardin M1912 example with only the button leather remaining as the M1909.
 This has caused confusion among the collecting community.
-Hardin’s description of the M1909 (see M1906, above) is correct and is consistent with documentary evidence.
+Hardin’s description of the M1909 (see M1906, above) is consistent with documentary evidence, so is probably the correct description.

 This variant (Hardin M1912) was the last regulation U.S. fencing bayonet design adopted by the Ordnance Dept. In 1916. the Ordnance Dept. adopted the one-piece “wooden gun” for bayonet fencing to supersede the fencing muskets and bayonets then in use.